Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 “It feels like technology is taking over our lives”

-Managing technology and our kids can feel overwhelming.
-Every time we turn around there are new devices, new apps, new types of social media and new online threats.
+Managing technology and your kids/teenagers can feel overwhelming.
+Every time you turn around there are new devices, new apps, new types of social media and new online threats.

 Have you set family technology rules for your family?